insooth/insooth.github.io/testable-design.md

 R foo(Ts... args);
 ```

-is the design of its arguments, return values and body.
+is the design of its arguments, return values and scope of responsibilities taken by it.

 ## Return values